UrbsLab/STREAMLINE/docs/source/parameters.md

 * **Tips:** LCS algorithms learn a population (i.e set) of rules that collectively constitute the learned model.
 When this parameter is larger, LCS will take longer to run.
 However, LCS algorithms require a larger rule-population to solve more complex problems or analyze larger datasets.
 For most users we recommend the default value of `2000` as a starting point, however, as a key run parameter, a larger rule-population is typically expected to improve LCS algorithm performance.
 Watch this [video](https://www.youtube.com/watch?v=CRge_cZ2cJc) to learn LCS basics.

 #### lcs_timeout
-* **Description:** similar to `timeout`, this [Optuna](https://optuna.org/) parameter controlling the total number of *seconds* until an LCS algorithm hyperparameter sweep stops running new trials.
+* **Description:** similar to [`timeout`](#timeout), this [Optuna](https://optuna.org/) parameter controlling the total number of *seconds* until an LCS algorithm hyperparameter sweep stops running new trials.
 LCS uses a separate run parameter for this since it can take alot longer to run an LCS hyperparameter sweep.
 * **Format:** (int, or `None`)
 * **Values:** any positive integer > `1`, (`1200` by default, i.e. 20 minutes), or `None`
-* **Tips:** To ensure STREAMLINE reproducibility, this parameter must be set to `None` if `do_lcs_sweep = True`, however this will force LCS algorithms to fully complete the number of trials specified by `n_trials`.
+* **Tips:** To ensure STREAMLINE reproducibility, this parameter must be set to `None` if [`do_lcs_sweep](#do-lcs-sweep) = `True`, however this will force LCS algorithms to fully complete the number of trials specified by [`n_trials`](#n-trials).
 When set to an integer, Optuna will submit new trials (as previous ones complete), up until this time limit, and then only use the hyperparameter sweep trials it has completed to pick the best hyperparameter settings for the given LCS algorithm.
 Any trial already started after this time limit is reached, will continue to run until completion.
 This means that one LCS algorithm can spend more total time on hyperparameter trials than another, when this parameter is given a time limit.

 #### model_resubmit
 * **Description:** boolean flag telling STREAMLINE that this is a secondary run attempt of phase 5 (i.e. modeling)
-* **Format:** [Command Line Argument] just use flag (i.e. `--do-report`), [Configuration File] (bool)
+* **Format:** [Command Line Argument] just use flag (i.e. `--model-resubmit`), [Configuration File] (bool)
 * **Values:** `True` or `False`
 * **Tips:** set this parameter to `True` either because (1) one of the previous model training jobs timed-out, or failed and the user wants to re-submit them or (2) the user had previously run phase 5 on a subset of available algorithms, but now they'd like to run additional algorithms